EvyLynne/Sigma-Analytics-and-Resolving_The_Fan_Trap/README.md

 <ol>
   <li>Power BI accurately connected the tables, but did not set up the relationship between events and order_header as one to many.
 I manually updated it.</li>
   <li>I created the LEFT OUTER JOIN in Power Query using Merge Queries as new and called the resulting table, "Step 3 Join" when I expanded the join, I took all the columns including the duplicates as in the tutorial - this creates a denormalized table. </li>
+  <li>I removed any automatic relationships that PBI set up with the new merged table and the existing tables. </li>
   <li>I once again chose Power Query Merge Queries as new for the second join which pulled in order_details to the new table so as to not corrupt prior data. </li>
 </ol>